PedanticHacker asked

 return self.board.king(self.board.turn)

-where self.board is chess.Board() instance.
+where self.board is a chess.Board() instance.

 qt.svg: <input>:1:7114: Could not parse node: radialGradient